AniketTopey/SoC_2025/README.md

-This repository contains some of the code I wrote during this SoC(2025).
+This repository contains some of the code I wrote during 'Seasons of Code 2025'.